PGScatalog/pgs-harmonizer/README.md

   --addOtherAllele    Adds a other_allele(s) column for PGS that only have a
                       recorded effect_allele
   --addVariantID      Returns a column with the ID from the VCF corresponding
-                      to the match variant/allele(s) --author_reported   Replaces unmappable variants (hm_code = -5) with the
+                      to the matched variant/allele(s) --skip_strandflips  This flag will stop the harmonizer from correcting strand flips
-                      author-reported code (hm_code = 0)
+  --split_unmappable  This flag will write unmapped & uncorrected variants
-  --skip_strandflips  This flag will stop the harmonizing from trying to
+                      (hm_code < 0) to separate files (suffixes: [.mapped,
-                      correct strand flips
+                      .unmatched])
-  --silent_tqdm       Disables tqdm progress bar --gzip              Writes gzipped harmonized output
+  --gzip              Writes gzipped harmonized output --silent_tqdm       Disables tqdm progress bar (pgs-harmonizer) cmpc373:pgs-harmonizer sl925$

 </pre>

 ## Examples